-A new study has reported how fish oil reduces mammary tumor risk in an animal model of breast cancer.
-Population studies concerning the effect of omega-3 fatty acid consumption on breast cancer prevention remain inconclusive but cell and animal studies are more conclusive.
-However, the mechanisms accounting for the protective effect of omega-3 fats have not been determined.
+A new study has reported on how fish oil reduces mammary tumor risk.
+Population studies concerning the effect of omega-3 fatty acid consumption on breast cancer prevention remain inconclusive; cell and animal studies are more conclusive.
+However, the mechanism of action has not been determined.

 To conduct the study, the authors used a rat model of breast cancer, in which tumors were induced using a carcinogen.
 The influence on tumor development of fish oil alone and in combination with the anti-estrogen tamoxifen were examined using a comprehensive panel of biomarkers which are thought to be critical in the progression to invasive cancer.